elki-project/elki/README.md

 which produces an executable `jar` file named `addons/batikvis/target/elki-batik-visualization-<VERSION>.jar`

 Required dependencies can be found in the folder `dependency` next to the `jar` file.

+To build a *standalone jar*, use the `bundle` profile (requires Python for cleaning up the license documentation).
+When using IntelliJ, it seems that the best strategy is to run within the bundle project, as IntelliJ then manages to set up the classpath correctly (feel free to discuss and suggest better solutions for IntelliJ or NetBeans support - we are using Eclipse, so we need expert recommendations for effectively using other IDEs)